Shortest Paths in Graphs of Convex Sets: Mixed-integer convex formulation

+\begin{proof} Given a local minimizer of~\eqref{eq:bilinear_spp} with cost $L$, we fix the vertex positions $\bx_v$.
+This reduces problem~\eqref{eq:bilinear_spp} to an LP of the form~\eqref{eq:network_flow}.
+The optimal value of this LP must be $L$, otherwise we would have found a descent direction and our solution of~\eqref{eq:bilinear_spp} would not be locally optimal.
+Furthermore, because of Remark~\ref{rem:integrality}, we can assume that the optimal flows of this LP are binary.
+Paired with the previously fixed variables $\bx_v$, these binary flows yield a feasible solution of~\eqref{eq:bilinear_spp} with cost $L$. \end{proof}

-\subsection{Convex Relaxation of the Bilinear Constraints}
+\subsection{Convex relaxation of the bilinear constraints}

-Except for the use of perspective functions, optimization problems like~\eqref{eq:bilinear_spp} have been proposed before, e.g.~for the TSP with neighborhoods~\cite{gentilini2013travelling}, and are typically tackled with very expensive techniques for mixed-integer nonconvex optimization.
-Here we show that problem~\eqref{eq:bilinear_spp} can be reformulated as a very compact and strong MICP.
+The biconvex program~\eqref{eq:bilinear_spp} is our first formulation of the SPP in GCS that can be tackled numerically.
+However, the bilinear constraints~\eqref{eq:bilinear_yz} make this optimization problem challenging to solve, even just locally.
+In this subsection we show how to reformulate problem~\eqref{eq:bilinear_spp} as a lightweight and strong MICP, that can be reliably solved to global optimality using branch-and-bound algorithms.

-The next lemma allows us to construct a tight envelope around the bilinear constraints~\eqref{eq:bilinear_yz} by means of a small number of convex conditions.
-In its statement we denote with $\cE_v := \cE_v\inc \cup \cE_v\out$ the set of edges incident with vertex $v \in \cV$.
-Recall also that a valid constraint for an optimization problem is a constraint that is verified by all the feasible points. \begin{lemma} Consider any valid linear inequality for problem~\eqref{eq:bilinear_spp} of the form
+The next lemma allows us to construct a tight envelope around the constraints of the biconvex program~\eqref{eq:bilinear_spp} through a small number of perspective cones.
+In its statement we let $\cE_v := \cE_v\inc \cup \cE_v\out$ denote the set of edges incident with vertex $v \in \cV$.
+Recall also that a valid constraint for an optimization problem is a constraint that is verified by all the feasible points. \begin{lemma} For some vertex $v \in \cV$, assume that the linear inequality

+is valid for problem~\eqref{eq:bilinear_spp}.
 Partitioning the summation over $\cE_v$ in incoming and outgoing edges, we have that the following convex constraint is also valid for~\eqref{eq:bilinear_spp}:

 \end{lemma}